jeraldconstantino/realtime-weather-forecast/README.md

 - Provides some helpful information about Disaster management.

 ## Usage
 To use this project, make sure that you have [Git](https://git-scm.com/) and [Python](https://www.python.org/downloads/) (which includes PIP) installed in your machine.

 At the time I wrote this document (January, 2023), Python 3.10 (and below) is the only compatible version with the required dependencies.
-The latest Python version can't run this application due to incompatibility with the package (Kivy).
+The latest Python version can't run this application due to incompatibility with the Kivy package.

+Kindly follow the instructions below:
 1. Clone this repository
 ```
 $ git clone https://github.com/jeraldconstantino/realtime-weather-forecast